koalalorenzo/blog/archetypes/posts.md

 * world

 ## The process
-What we did to reach teh goal
+What we did to reach the goal

 ## Conclusion
 Learnings

 ## Useful links
 Share links here